BSIM

-BSIM (Berkeley Short-channel IGFET Model) refers to a family of MOSFET transistor models for integrated circuit design.
+BSIM (Berkeley short-channel IGFET model) refers to a family of MOSFET transistor models for integrated circuit design.
 It also refers to the BSIM group located in the Department of Electrical Engineering and Computer Sciences (EECS) at the University of California, Berkeley, that develops these models.
 Accurate transistor models are needed for electronic circuit simulation, which in turn is needed for integrated circuit design.
-As the devices become smaller each process generation (see Moore's law), new models are needed to accurately reflect the transistor's behavior.
+As the devices become smaller in each process generation (see Moore's law), new models are needed to accurately reflect the transistor's behavior.